SonOfJ/MKS21X-FinalProject/README.md

 Jason: Finalized the boundaries.
 Added code to test argument inputs.
 Changed names of some of the classes, finished up with launcher class, and started work on maps.
 1/13/19
 Jason & Eliza: Finalized map and print function.
 Created working walls as well.

+THOUGHTS:
+1. create map files to read from
+2. remind user to change terminal size
+3. create monster on tile
+4. battle screen change